- Start with a general outline of the topic to support non-specialist readers

 which contradictions previous findings (Jones (1985), Toko (2005))

-- Try to comment about the research approach
+- Try to comment on the research approach

 However, Smith (2012) surveyed current product users which could have resulted in a more favourable response.